 Cremation is the process of reducing a body to bone.
 Through alkaline hydrolysis (aquamation) or by exposing it to a strong flame and intense heat (traditional flame cremation), the body is reduced to its basic mineral form.
 Although the remains are commonly called “ashes” they are actually cremated remains composed primarily of bone fragments.

 Our PET400 aquamation machine uses alkaline hydrolysis to covert animal remains and microbial tissues into a sterile aqueous solution suitable for disposal into a sanitary sewer.
 For alkali, Radiant Heart uses a combination of dry Potassium Hydroxide (KOH) and Sodium Hydroxide (NaOH).
 The aquamation process takes 20 hours.
 (For a more detailed explanation please see Explanation of Hydrolysis Process.)
-When the aquamation process is complete, the basket holding your pet’s bones is carefully removed from the crematorium, and then your pet’s bones and ID tag are carefully collected and placed onto a screen that fits on-top of a bun pan.
-The screen and bun pan are inserted into a tall drying rack inside our Cool Room where a combination of dehydrators and fans slowly dry the bones.
+When the aquamation process is complete, the basket holding your pet’s bones is carefully removed from the crematorium, and then your pet’s bones and ID tag are carefully collected and placed onto a drying screen.
+The screen is inserted into a tall drying rack inside our Cool Room where a combination of dehydrators and fans dry the bones.

 The primary chamber of our Therm-Tec flame crematorium heats up to between 900 and 1700 degrees Fahrenheit, converting your pet’s body, except the bones, into a gas state.
 This gas is then moved through a secondary chamber (the control stack) with an internal temperature of at least 1650 degrees Fahrenheit.
 Heat vapor and CO2 are released into the atmosphere — never smoke or any smell.
 Depending on the size of your pet, the flame cremation process can take 1 to 4 hours.
 When the cremation process is complete and the crematorium is cool, your pet’s cremated remains are carefully removed from the crematorium using special brushes and other tools.
 The pet ID tag must be located in the cremated remains before moving to the next step.